AbdoMoh515/IshraqatFajrQuizBot/README.md

 - **Keyboard Controls**: Easy-to-use keyboard buttons for all operations
 - **Error Handling**: Robust error handling with detailed logs

+## Documentation

+For a detailed explanation of the project structure, key components, and functions, please see the [Code Documentation](CODE_DOCUMENTATION.md).

 ## Setup Instructions

 ### Prerequisites